Library Access for Alumni

-Columbia alumni enjoy free off-campus access to a wide range of databases and journals.
-Graduates of Columbia University, Barnard College, or Union Theological Seminary may apply for a University Alumni Identification Card.
-Borrowing privileges can be purchased for $30 per month.
+Alumni borrowing privileges can be purchased for $30 per month.
 Borrowing privileges may not be used at the Law School, Teachers College or the Health Sciences libraries.
 Application can be made to the Library Information Office, with a valid government-issued photo ID.
 Alumni ID cards are valid for 10 years.
 A new ID card will be issued after the card expires.
 A replacement charge of $20 will be charged for lost or stolen cards.

 Alumni of Teachers College must obtain their alumni cards in Whittier Hall.